 If the IND has received your application and you have paid the application costs (fees), the IND will assess the substance of your application.
-If your application is not complete, it may take longer to process your application properly.
-Then you must first add missing information to your application.
+If your application is not complete, it may take longer to process your application.
+In that case you must first add missing information to your application.
 Then you will receive a letter about this.
-In this letter you will find out what evidence you still have to send.
+In this letter you will find out which supporting documents and evidence you still have to send.

 Please fill in the telephone number at which you can be reached in this application form.
 The IND may call you for more information.
-The IND always uses an anonymous number when it calls.
+The IND always uses an anonymous number for calls.

-You will receive a written notice when your application has been completed.
-When your application is granted, you will receive a letter with information about where you can pick up your residence document.
+You will receive a notice when your application has been completed.
+When your application is granted, you will also receive information about where you can pick up your residence document.